emmomp/CANARI_FWTRANS/README.md

 ## Requirements

-Third-part requirements are found notebooks/requirements.txt and code/requirements.txt, which includes a requirement for my forked version of [ECCOv4-py](https://github.com/emmomp/ECCOv4-py.git@24b62eafc276d962ab2f78affc3fabdf773b09ca)
+Third-part requirements are found notebooks/requirements.txt and code/requirements.txt.
+Additionally, two further requirements are:
+- My forked version of [ECCOv4-py](https://github.com/emmomp/ECCOv4-py/tree/fw_transports) which includes the ability to calculate freshwater transports from model diagnostics as well as some updates to plotting tools.
+- [xadjoint][], a tool I created to read adjoint sensitivity experiments, which automatically generates time step and lagged time metadata, based on xmitgcm.

 ## Steps to reproduce the paper's figures and tables